Learning an Interpretable Risk Scoring System for Maximizing Decision Net Benefit: Method

 where $E_i$ is the expected number of events equals to $q_iN_i$.
 Under moderate calibration, the observed number of events $O_i$ matches the expected number of events $E_i$ in each group.
 Similarly, the ECE is defined as

 where $e_i$ is the mean of the probabilities for the instance in group $i$, which in this case, is equal to the probability $q_i$.
 Under moderate calibration, the observed event rate equal to the predicted probability in each group, leading to $ECE = 0$.
+Furthermore, even if the grouping setting is changed and then re-evaluate HL statistic and ECE on the training set, these two values remain zero.

 We will use ECE as a measure of calibration in this work, as it provides a direct quantification of calibration performance.
 In contrast, the HL statistic is known to be sensitive to sample size, which may lead to misleading assessments of calibration.